sanaaziz-analyst/specsavers-performance-powerbi/README.md

 recurring revenue stream that most branches seem to be underutilising compared to their size.

 ---

+## Recommendations

+**Reduce no-shows (14.87% → target 10%)**
+- Automated SMS/email reminder 24–48hrs before appointment with a one-tap reschedule link
+- Cap bookings per slot in Jan–March, where no-shows spike alongside volume — suggests overbooking, not just patient behaviour
+- Success measure: no-show rate below 12% within two quarters of rollout

+**Close the booked-to-completed gap (~6,000 appointments)**
+- Segment the gap by reason (cancelled vs no-show vs unconfirmed) — each needs a different fix
+- Confirmation call/text for high-value appointment types (e.g. contact lens fittings)

+**Investigate the revenue-per-appointment decline**
+- Isolate whether the drop is discount-driven or genuine product mix, using the existing discount % field
+- If mix-driven: in-branch merchandising or staff incentives toward mid/premium lens options

+**Investigate the underperforming London branch**
+- Recommend a patient-journey audit or mystery shopper rather than a data-only conclusion
+- Check local competitor density as a first hypothesis before assuming an operational cause

+**Grow contacts and accessories revenue**
+- Push trial-pack-to-subscription conversion for contact lenses at checkout, tracked as its own funnel
+- Track attach rate per staff member (not just per branch) for accessories — likely a coaching issue, not a demand issue

+---
 ## Limitations & What I'd Do Differently